Ridhi105/EthicalHacking-MyNotes/README.md

-# EthicalHacking-MyNotes
+#  Day 01
-This Repository contains my personal Notes about EthicalHaking
+This is my Repository
+#  Day 02